Understanding electricity power outages

-The manual load shedding list identifies electricity ‘feeders’ and the areas they supply.
+If the emergency generation does not cover the amount of load AEMO has directed SA Power Networks to shed, the additional load will be shed according to the manual load shedding list , which identifies electricity ‘feeders’ and the areas they supply.
 When load shedding happens, feeders are switched off in the order of the list (starting from the group that was last switched off) to reduce demand on the electricity network and help keep it secure.
 Rotating through the list spreads outages as equitably as possible across the community.

 Manual load shedding outages normally last 30-45 minutes, to minimise the risk to people’s health and safety, and are listed under the current power interruptions information on the SA Power Networks website.

 If your power is off for substantially longer than 45 minutes, it is most likely due to a local power failure.
 Check the SA Power Networks website for more information.

 Electrical circuits are excluded from the rotational load shedding list if they supply electricity to critical infrastructure such as major hospitals, emergency response centres, critical electricity network components, major sewage processing plants, prisons, or other organisations where it would cause a significant risk to public safety if power was suddenly lost.

 This manual load shedding list is developed by the Office of the Technical Regulator, in consultation with SA Power Networks and ElectraNet.

 Compensation and claims for power outages